dxciberaws/awscertauth/README.rst

                         Name for root certificate
     -n HOSTNAME, --hostname HOSTNAME
                         Hostname certificate to create
+    -l CLIENT_NAME --clientname CLIENT_NAME
+                        Name of the client certificate to create -s SSM_PREFIX --ssm_prefix SSM_PREFIX
-    -d CERTS_DIR, --certs-dir CERTS_DIR
+                        Prefix of the SSM parameters created.
+It is added a heading and trailing '/' if not present -d CERTS_DIR, --certs-dir CERTS_DIR
                         Directory for host certificates
     -f, --force           Overwrite certificates if they already exist -w, --wildcard_cert   add wildcard SAN to host: *.<host>, <host>

 To create a new root CA certificate: